shiyingzheng/recipe_search/cookin/README.md

         git checkout -b [new-branch-name]

+To see the differences between the current branch you are on and origin/master, do:

+        git diff origin/master

 When you're done committing all your changes, push the changes to your branch remotely:

         git push origin [branch-name]